GlenBee/Covid19CrowdSourceUk/README.md

 # Covid19CrowdSourceUk

-Collated links and files for a variety of crowd sourced initiatives
+Collated links and files for a variety of crowd sourced initiatives.

 ## CoronaVirus UK Map